pllittle/UNMASC/README.md

 * [GATK](https://github.com/broadinstitute/gatk), and
 * [VEP](https://uswest.ensembl.org/info/docs/tools/vep/index.html)

-are installed along with corresponding dependencies (Perl, HTSlib, etc.), Linux commands are provided below to run these software for variant calling and annotation.
+are installed along with corresponding dependencies (GATK, Perl, HTSlib, etc.), Linux commands are provided below to run these software for variant calling and annotation.
 Running our customized VEP annotation requires downloading a COSMIC database VCF.
 For example, CosmicCodingMuts.vcf.gz for GRCh37 with